-When it comes to summer, people tend to think about vacation, outdoor activities, and fun in the sun!
-The sultry temperatures practically invite you to take a dip in the pool, lake or ocean.
+When it comes to summer, people tend to think about vacation, outdoor activities, and fun in the sun.
+And for good reason!
+The sultry temperatures practically invite you to take a dip in the pool, lake, or ocean.
 But don’t let the sunny days and warm nights fool you.
 Summer also holds significant weather hazards.
-Heat waves can be lengthy and deadly.
+For starters, heat waves that can be lengthy and deadly.
 Lightning deaths are at their peak during the summer.
 And beach hazards such as rip currents can catch the unprepared.
 Be sure to take the necessary precautions when enjoying the great outdoors this Summer!

 This summer, the National Weather Service and the Farmers’ Almanac want you to be prepared for the following summer weather hazards: